-(a) One family housing maintained by the Institute for the faculty and the professional or academic administrative staff will be offered preferentially to the faculty and the professional administrative staff (Deans and Directors) or academic administrative staff (Deans and Directors) on a first come, first served basis from an open waiting list which shall be a matter of public record.
+- Institute for the faculty and the professional or academic administrative staff will be offered preferentially to the faculty and the professional administrative staff (Deans and Directors) or academic administrative staff (Deans and Directors) on a first come, first served basis from an open waiting list which shall be a matter of public record.
 This clause shall not be construed to prejudice the rights of any present occupant.
-The need for security and maintenance of the Institute may continue as an exception to the foregoing.

-(b) All other housing maintained by the Institute shall be rented to the faculty and all other Institute employees on a first come, first served basis from an open waiting list which shall be a matter of public record.
+The need for security and maintenance of the Institute may continue as an exception to the foregoing. - Institute shall be rented to the faculty and all other Institute employees on a first come, first served basis from an open waiting list which shall be a matter of public record.
 This clause shall not be construed to prejudice the rights of any present occupant.
 The need for security and maintenance of the Institute may continue as an exception to the foregoing.